rya-sge/access-denied/_posts/2024-04-16-build-blockchain-oracle.md

 Thus, to avoid the cheat, we add with the report the different signature from enough nodes (.e.g a threshold).

 This principle is put in place by Chainlink oracles with their offchain reporting (OCR) where each node reports its price observation and signs it.
 When the report is send by the oracle node to the aggregator contract, the contract verifies that there is enough signature (quorum), see [6. docs.chain.link - off-chain-reporting](https://docs.chain.link/architecture-overview/off-chain-reporting).

+As indicated in their [technical paper (16)](https://research.chain.link/ocr.pdf), the algorithm used for signatures is  the standard EdDSA and ECDSA schemes.

 > **Problem:** What if sending node goes down?